CHESSComputing/ChessAnalysisPipeline/docs/workflows/Tomo.md

       find_center: true
       reconstruct_data: true
       combine_data: true    # Only needed for a stack of tomography image sets
-      outputdir: saved_figs # Change as desired, unless an absolute path
-                            # this will appear under 'outdutdir' (line 5)
-      save_figs: 'only'
+      save_figures: true
   - common.NexusWriter:
       filename: reconstructed_sample.nxs # Change as desired
                                          # will be placed in 'outdutdir' (line 5)
+      force_overwrite: true # Do not set to false!
+                            # Rename an existing file if you want to prevent
+                            # it from being overwritten
+  - common.ImageWriter:
+      outputdir: figures # Change as desired, unless an absolute path
+                         # this will appear under 'outdutdir' (line 5)
       force_overwrite: true # Do not set to false!
                             # Rename an existing file if you want to prevent
                             # it from being overwritten